Permanence and Extinction for the Stochastic SIR Epidemic Model: Introduction

 However, it is well recognized that the environment is often affected by some random factors such as the temperature, the climate, the water resources, etc. Thus, it is important to consider the stochastic epidemic models.
 By these random effects, the death rates and the incidence rate are often perturbed by white noises.
-Many authors have considered the stochastic SIR models when the natural death rates are affected by white noises, i.e $\mu_S \hookrightarrow \mu_S + \sigma_1\dot B_1(t), \mu_I+r\hookrightarrow \mu_I+r+\sigma_2 \dot B_2(t)$, with $B_i(t),i=1,2$ to be Brownian motions and the stochastic equation in general has the form (see \cite{DANG,NHU2,YANG})
+Many authors have considered the stochastic SIR models when the natural death rates are affected by white noises, i.e., $\mu_S \hookrightarrow \mu_S + \sigma_1\dot B_1(t), \mu_I+r\hookrightarrow \mu_I+r+\sigma_2 \dot B_2(t)$, where $B_i(t),i=1,2$ are Brownian motions and the stochastic equation in general has the form (see e.g., \cite{DANG,NHU2,YANG})